 If your credit score is between 550 and 639, you’ve got a few more credit card options, particularly with unsecured credit cards.
 You’re still not going to get premium rewards, but you may qualify for a higher credit limit.

 This card is designed specifically for those with bad credit.
 Credit Karma shows that this card’s average approved score is 606, and its lowest approved score is 555.
+You can apply for the card without harming your credit and there is no deposit requirement.
 It lets you pick a flexible payment due date, and sends you text and email alerts when your payment is due.
+Cardholders get automatic reviews for credit line increase opportunities, too.

-Although this card has a fairly high annual fee – $75 for the first year – it doesn’t have an added monthly fee like similar credit-building cards.
-(Though the annual fee is divided out and charged on a monthly basis on top of your minimum payments.)
+Although this card has a fairly high annual fee of $39 – it doesn’t have an added monthly fee like similar credit-building cards.

 Card users in the MyFICO forums note that this card is easy to get, even if you’ve been through bankruptcy, and that Credit One often gives credit increases every few months, as long as you use the card responsibly.